Adding properties

 This article covers:

-Whether you're setting up your account for the first time, expanding your portfolio with new properties, or creating a brand new portfolio, it’s easy for Admin or Member user permissions to add areas of interest directly in Lens.
-There are two ways you can add new properties to Lens: by uploading a geospatial file, or by drawing the property in our uploader tool.
+Whether you're setting up your account for the first time, expanding your portfolio with new properties, or creating a brand new portfolio, it’s easy for Admin or Member users to add areas of interest directly in Lens.
+There are three ways you can add new properties to Lens: by uploading a geospatial file, by drawing the property in our uploader tool, or by selecting US tax parcels.
+Selecting US tax parcels is available for customers on Standard and Enterprise plans.

 If you’re new to Lens, you’ll be prompted to add your properties from the landing page after logging in.
-These properties will be added to a new portfolio, and you’ll be able to name your portfolio as part of the upload process (and can always rename it later by clicking the three dots on the top right of the portfolio from the landing page).
+These properties will be added to a new portfolio, and you’ll be able to name your portfolio as part of the upload process (and can always rename it later by clicking the three dots on the portfolio from the landing page).

-And lastly, to add properties to an existing portfolio, you can click the three dots in the top right of a portfolio from the landing page and select “Add Properties” or get there from the Property Overview page once you’ve clicked into that portfolio.
-All these options will get you to the same place, where you can upload your file or start drawing.
-Whether drawing properties or adding from a file, they can't be less than 1 acre or more than 500k acres.
+To add properties to an existing portfolio, you can click the three dots in the top right of a portfolio from the landing page and select “Add Properties”, or get there from the Property Overview page once you’ve clicked into that portfolio.
+Both of these options will get you to the same place, where you can upload your file, start drawing, or select polygons from overlays.
+Whether drawing properties or adding from a file, they can't be less than 0.1 acre or more than 500k acres.

 Uploading new properties from a file